openlawteam/docs/docs/markup-language/README.md

 ```

 By deploying this option, the final executed version of an agreement (and the word version) will be embedded with an electronic signature from each signatory.
 In other words, "/s" plus the name of the signatory associated with the OpenLaw account.

+### External Signatures

+You can use third-party signature services from OpenLaw agreements by declaring a new variable type.
+Checkout the [External Signature Call example](#external-signature) for more details.

 ## Groupings